-For a discussion of new accounting pronouncements affecting us, see $Note\ 1-Summary\ of\ Significant\ Accounting\ Policies$ to the consolidated financials statements.
+For a discussion of new accounting pronouncements affecting us, see Note 1 - Summary of Significant Accounting Policies to the consolidated financial statements.

 Item 7A.
 Quantitative and Qualitative Information about Market Risk

 Market Risk

 Market risk is the risk that we will incur losses due to adverse changes in the fair value of financial instruments.
 We have exposure to three principal types of market risk through our investment activities: interest rate risk, credit risk and equity risk.
 Our primary market risk exposure is to changes in interest rates.
 We have not entered, and do not plan to enter, into any derivative financial instruments for hedging interest rate risk, trading or speculative purposes.